Encyclopedia Of Chess Openings

-Volume C looks at the open game including the French Defense and the Ruy Lopez Opening.
+Volume C looks at the semi-open game with the French Defense and the open game with the Ruy Lopez Opening.
 Volume D does likewise with the closed game including the Grunfeld systems.
 Finally Volume E is a study of Indian systems.

-Volume A of the Encyclopedia of Chess Openings is dedicated to openings that don't begin with 1.e4 or 1.d4.
-Those openings that don't involve movement of the central pawns, but the outer pawns on files a,b,c,f,g and h.
+of the Encyclopedia of Chess Openings is dedicated to openings that don't begin with 1.e4 or 1.d4.
+Those openings that don't involve the immediate movement of the central pawns, but the outer pawns on files a,b,c,f,g and h.

 A00 is for the Irregular Openings alone and there are quite a few.
 Among these are the Anderssen's Opening Variations, the Ware Opening Variations, the Sokolsky Opening Variations and others.